equinor/appsec/docs/security-champion/5-belts-and-activities.md

 - Attend a meetup
 - Hold a security moment at a seminar/meetup
 - Set up ```Snyk``` scanning for your repository
+- Assess and address all issues in Snyk (achieve a 0-issue dashboard)
 - Set up ```Secret scanning``` for your project [using our guidelines](https://appsec.equinor.com/guidelines/secret-scanning/)
 - Attend a Security Journey tournament ```(learning platform)```
 - Gain three ```white``` belts ```(learning platform)```